gavinmonahan/slurmCromwellGATK4/README.md

 ## Quick start guide

 If you're running on Kaya, this has all been done.
-Just edit your `samples.txt` files and skip to step 6.
+Just edit your `samples.txt` files (see step 5) and skip to step 6.

 The working directory on Kaya is `/group/hpi001/gatk/` for fastq files, tools, and references, and `/group/hpi001/gatk/slurmCromwellGATK4/` for files in this repo.
 Output directory is `/scratch/hpi001/gatk_out/`.